Sorry, you need to enable JavaScript to visit this website.

 6. Social responsibility and solidarity;

-The Strategy is based on the Government’s strategic orientation to work with and for young people.
+The strategy is based on the government’s strategic orientation to work with and for young people.
 It aims at achieving the recognition of young people and their needs by the sectoral policies and facilitation of their participation in the strategic decision-making, implementation, monitoring and evaluation.

-The Strategy defines 5 specific strategic goals aiming to contribute to the general goal of improved quality of life of young people:
+The strategy defines five specific strategic goals aiming to contribute to the general goal of improved quality of life of young people:

 Specific goal 2: Spatial capacities and services for the implementation of youth policy have been improved and functional in all local authorities.